jimmy58663/Craftility/README.md

 Current functionality:

--Allows for simulating crafts with your existing stats --Different ranks of materials are selectable --Optional and Finishing reagents are selectable
+-Allows for simulating crafts with your existing stats

+--Different ranks of materials are selectable

+--Optional and Finishing reagents are selectable

---All crafting stat calculations are performed through the WoW UI/API -A toggle button to automate searching for Public Orders --A sound byte, selected in the options panel, plays when a new order is found
+--All crafting stat calculations are performed through the WoW UI/API

+-A toggle button to automate searching for Public Orders

+--A sound byte, selected in the options panel, plays when a new order is found

 Features to come:

 -Craft info export/import for easy communication for orders

-Shortfalls:

--Currently only able to allocate all materials of a single rank; cannot mix and match ranks

 In game screenshots (skinned by ElvUI):
 ![Alt text](/Media/BlizzSchematic.jpg?raw=true)